graphql-compose/graphql-compose-mongoose/README.md

 });
 ```
 ### How can I push or add values to arrays?
 The default resolvers, by design, will replace (overwrite) any supplied array object when using e.g. `updateById`.
 If you want to push a value to an array you can use a custom resolver with a native MongoDB call.
+NB if you set `unique: true` on the array then using the update $push approach will not check for duplicates, this is due to a mongoose limitation.
+For more usage examples with $push and arrays see the MongoDB docs here https://docs.mongodb.com/manual/reference/operator/update/push/

 For example:-